jcschefer/Railroad_Map/README.md

   The result: A* outperforms Dijkstra because it reaches the destination faster, it has to check fewer paths because it keeps the correct direction in mind at all times.

 ### This Project
   This project applies these graph searches to a map of railroads spanning the United States.
 It allows you to select a source city and a destination city, then performs both graph searches.
 To visualize what paths are checked by each search, it draws the paths on a map using the Google Maps API.
-Paths drawn in Red are those inspected by A*, those in green are those inspected by Dijkstra's algorithm, and the remaining unchecked paths are drawn in blue.
+Paths drawn in red are those inspected by A*, those in green are those inspected by Dijkstra's algorithm, and the remaining unchecked paths are drawn in blue.
 This lets us see that A* simply checks fewer paths than Dijkstra, and that while it fans out around the source city at first, it generally becomes more pointed toward the destination as time goes on.

 ### Examples
   Here is a visualization of the path from Washington, D.C. to Minneapolis: